Dogs Is Dogs: Plot

 Spud, squatting by the edge of a well, is pushed in – by his own dog.
 He sends Dickie to get Wheezer.
 Wheezer and Stymie, stretching and in no great hurry, stroll out "to see what the trouble is".
 They get Spud a rope after teasing him a little while.
 As they pull him up from the well, he states that he'll be "telling mother about this".
 Wheezer drops the rope and Spud plunges back in.
 Then as he pulls him out again, Spud swears he will keep this a secret – until Spud gets his feet on the ground and says "I am too gonna tell Mama!"
 Wheezer states that the dunking Spud got will be worth the whipping he'll get.

 Later, Spud goes to a neighbor's barn and finds that Nero has killed another chicken.
-He tells the owner, Mr. Brown (Billy Gilbert), that Pete killed the bird.
-Mr. Brown then tries to shoot Pete, but Wheezer, Dorothy, and finally a policeman (Harry Bernard), stop him.
+He tells the owner, Mr. Brown, that Pete killed the bird.
+Mr. Brown then tries to shoot Pete, but Wheezer, Dorothy, and finally a policeman, stop him.
 Nevertheless, Pete is sent to the pound because he is unlicensed.

-At the pound, Wheezer gazes at Pete through the fence and cries until a kind lady (Lyle Tayo) asks what's the matter.
+At the pound, Wheezer gazes at Pete through the fence and cries until a kind lady asks what's the matter.
 Turns out she is his auntie ("Yes, I am your father's sister") and she gives him the two dollars to spring Petey from the dog pound.
 She then tells Wheezer and Dorothy that their "daddy has been very, very sick" and she would be taking them to live with her in a nice place.
 As she takes the gussied-up Wheezer, Dorothy and Pete to the chauffeured car with all their belongings, the mean stepmother gripes that their father was no good anyway and she was fed up with taking care of the children.
 Auntie firmly tells the stepmother, "Well, you won't be troubled any longer!"
 The stepmother bends over to straighten the carpet and the aunt comes back to give her a swift kick in the backside for her cruelty to the children and walks back to her car.
 This sends stepmother into a fit of bawling, and when Sherwood tries to comfort her, she yells at him to "oh, get into the house!"

 The film closes when Wheezer says to Dorothy that "I sure hate to leave my old pal Stymie", but the final shot reveals Stymie – in a brand-new suit of his own – riding comfortably in the spare tire.